plainedit/bash/README.md

 + simply script easy to understand with basic functions
 + all examples are rendered through one run in shell

+### MODE

++ show command from source and output from script
++ show only output from script as text,
+  + json - html colorised
+  + csv - table
++ show only output from script as such detected files:
+  + image- jpg,png,gif
+  + html website, e.g CURL command -> screenshoot image
+  +

 ## EXAMPLE: